Women’s economic rights

 Women’s rights organisations and movements have fought long and hard to highlight injustice and demand greater accountability from governments, helping to shape policies that advance women’s rights.
 For example, the efforts of women’s movements from countries across the world helped ensure there was a specific target on addressing women’s unpaid care work in the 2015 Sustainable Development Goals.

-Women’s rights organisations transforming work in Bangladesh
+The women’s rights organisations transforming work in Bangladesh

 Shilpy joined her parents in a factory in Bangladesh when she was just 12.